codefresh-io/argo-hub/workflows/codefresh-csdp/versions/1.1.0/docs/image-enricher-git-info.md

 * GITHUB_TOKEN_SECRET_NAME (optional) - The Kubernetes secret containing the GitHub token
 * GITHUB_TOKEN_SECRET_KEY (optional) - The key in the Kubernetes secret containing the GitHub token.
 Default is 'token'
 * GITHUB_CONTEXT (optional) - The name of the github context from classic codefresh platform
-* GITLAB_HOST_URL (optional) - The URL to reach the GitLab API (support on-premises GitLab api).
-Default is 'https://gitlab.com'
+* GITLAB_HOST_URL (optional) - The Kubernetes secret containing the GitHub token
-* GITLAB_TOKEN_SECRET_NAME (optional) - The Kubernetes secret containing the GitLab token
+* GITLAB_TOKEN_SECRET_NAME (optional) - The Kubernetes secret containing the GitHub token
-* GITLAB_TOKEN_SECRET_KEY (optional) - The key in the Kubernetes secret containing the GitLab token.
+* GITLAB_TOKEN_SECRET_KEY (optional) - The key in the Kubernetes secret containing the GitHub token.
 Default is 'token'
-* BITBUCKET_HOST_URL (optional) - The URL to reach the BitBucket API (support on-premises BitBucket api).
-Default is 'https://api.bitbucket.org/2.0'
-* BITBUCKET_SECRET_NAME (optional) - The Kubernetes secret containing the BitBucket credentials
-* BITBUCKET_USERNAME_SECRET_KEY (optional) - The key in the Kubernetes secret containing the BitBucket username.
-Default is 'username'
-* BITBUCKET_PASSWORD_SECRET_KEY (optional) - The key in the Kubernetes secret containing the BitBucket password.
-Default is 'password'

 ### Outputs
 * `exit-error` – message of the error that caused template failure